Pylons/pyramid/docs/narr/testing.rst

 function is called, :func:`pyramid.security.has_permission` will call the "dummy" authentication policy we've registered through :meth:`~pyramid.config.Configuration.testing_securitypolicy`, which denies access.
-We check that the view function raises a :exc:`Forbidden` error.
+We check that the view function raises a :exc:`HTTPForbidden` error.

 The second test method, named ``test_view_fn_allowed`` tests the alternate case, where the authentication policy allows access.
 Notice that we pass